gutierya/XplorerTours/README.md

-# GutieryaExplorerTours
+#Project Title: ExplorerTours

-A travel tour website that uses advanced CSS and SASS concepts
+Motivation:  A fun website to use and practice advanced CSS and SASS concepts.

+Description: Tour website.

+Screenshots:

+Features: